hybridgroup/cylon/README.markdown

     npm install cylon

 With the core module installed, now install the modules for whatever hardware support you need.
-For the Arduino + LED blink example, we'll need the 'firmata' module:
+For the Arduino + LED blink example, we'll need the `firmata` module:

     npm install cylon-firmata